Farewe/invacost/Readme.md

     because there is no certainty that the underlying factors of costs will have similar trends in the future.

+# Acknowledgements

+Thanks a lot to Anna Turbelin for her help in correcting mistakes in this tutorial, and to Phillip Haubrock for agreeing to be the “Guinea pig” of various test versions of the INVACOST R package\!

 # Installation

+**The package requires at least R 4.0.0.** *FYI, the main difference (for you) between R4.0.0+ and former versions is that data.frame will no longer automatically transform character strings into factors.*

+As a reminder in RStudio you can switch between your old cozy R version and the brand new one you just installed by clicking on Tools \> Global Options \> R version: change.
-The easiest method to install the package for now is to install it directly from github with the following command line (requires the package devtools).

-**DOES NOT WORK UNTIL THE PACKAGE IS RELEASED PUBLICLY ON GITHUB**
+The easiest method to install the package for now is to install it directly from github with the following command line (requires the package devtools). **DOES NOT WORK UNTIL THE PACKAGE IS RELEASED PUBLICLY ON GITHUB**

 ``` r
 install.packages("devtools")